December 22, 2025

 To participate in the NASA Space Apps Challenge, you must:

-- Register for the NASA Space Apps Challenge (registration usually opens mid-year).
+2. Register for the NASA Space Apps Challenge once registration opens for the year.

-- Form or join a team and work together to address one of the challenges during the hackathon.
+4. Form or join a team to address one of the challenges.

 Throughout your hackathon journey, you will receive communications from the NASA Space Apps GO Team about updates and actions you need to take on spaceappschallenge.org as part of the hackathon.
 You will also receive information from your Local Lead about information specific to your Local Event.

-Each year we provide step-by-step guides to help you navigate the hackathon.
-These guides can be found on the Resources page and will be updated prior to the hackathon:
+Each year we provide Participant Guides to help you navigate each step of the hackathon.
+These provide step-by-step information to help you form teams, use Space Apps Connect, submit your project, and learn about judging and awards.
+These guides can be found on the Resources page and are updated prior to the hackathon.

 The NASA Space Apps Virtual Bootcamp is a series of video tutorials developed by NASA Space Apps Navigators, Global Winners, Space Agency Partners, Local Leads, Global Collaborators, and SMEs.
 These videos provide tips for a successful hackathon experience and guidance regarding the challenges, supporting resources, and open data.